Home

 2. Inspect frames for projections

 Look for internal features that could narrow the circular space.
-If present, the stated clear opening is not valid to EN 124.
+If present, the stated clear opening may not be valid to its EN124 requirement or other regulatory requirements (such as CD 534), and may also represent an injury risk to the intended chamber Users

 3. Ask for EN 124 measurement verification